-In October, 2012, Hubbell established a steering committee (the "Committee") dedicated to complying with the Dodd-Frank Act regarding Conflict Minerals.
-This team consists of senior management, representatives from each of Hubbell's three (3) business platforms, and representatives from various cross-functional areas.
-The Committee is co-sponsored by Hubbell's Vice President, General Counsel and the Vice President, Operations.
+The primary point of contact reports into a steering committee (the "Committee") established several years ago dedicated to complying with the Dodd-Frank Act regarding Conflict Minerals.
+This team consists of senior management, representatives from each of Hubbell's four (4) business platforms, and representatives from various cross-functional areas.
+The Committee is co-sponsored by Hubbell's Senior Vice President, General Counsel and the Vice President, Operations.
 The Committee has met regularly since its inception to plan for, create, and administer a compliance program applicable to the Dodd-Frank Act.
 The Committee has analyzed different strategies for supply chain due diligence and tailored a program specifically suited for Hubbell.

 The Committee's co-sponsors have provided regular updates to senior management and Hubbell's Board of Directors regarding the Company's response to the Dodd-Frank Act and our due diligence efforts.
 Members of the team have liaised with their functional counterparts on compliance matters related to the Dodd-Frank Act.
 The platform representatives are tasked with not only participating in the Committee, but bringing forward to the Committee any issues relating to their specific platform.
-These members are further responsible for implementing our Conflict Minerals compliance strategy in concert with the Committee.
+These members are further responsible for implementing our Conflict Minerals compliance strategy in concert with the Committee

-Control systems
+Control Systems

 As we do not typically have a direct relationship with 3TG smelters and refiners, we are engaged and actively cooperate with other major manufacturers in our sector.
 We participate in the Manufacturers Alliance for Productivity and Innovation (MAPI).

-Controls include, but are not limited to, our Code of Ethics which outlines expected behaviors for all Hubbell employees.
+Controls include, but are not limited to, our Code of Business Conduct and Ethics, which outlines expected behaviors for all Hubbell employees.